adambird/entity_store/readme.markdown

 end
 ```

-You'll note that a class method `entity_value_attribute` is used to mark up the corresponding event correctly.
+You'll note that a class method `entity_value_attribute` is used to mark up the entity and event correctly.
 Slightly uncomfortable that this isn't a poro (plain old ruby object) class.
-Will investigate this later.
+This is my solution to robust serialisation of these objects.
+There could well be a better way.

+## Snapshotting

+Each time an entity is saved, it's version is incremented.

+You can specify a `snapshot_threshold` while configuring the gem.
+This will cause a snapshot to be created and attached to the entity record.
+When an entity is retrieved from the data store, only events post the snapshot version will be retrieved and applied to the entity.

 ## Replay